-You can lend money to others and receive the interest payments as income.
+You can lend money to others and receive interest payments as income.
 Sites like Lending Club and Prosper provide you with the opportunity to earn a decent return by funding notes so that your peers can borrow money.
 If you are willing to take on a higher risk that the borrower will default, you can see decent returns.
 However, there is always the chance that the borrower will default on the loan, leading to losses.

 Here are some articles to check out:

 You can invest in physical metals as well.
 It’s possible to buy gold and silver coins, as well as bullion.
 Precious metals are tangible, and they (especially gold) often move inversely to the US dollar, meaning that when the dollar’s value falls, precious metals often rise.
 This makes them popular hedges against inflation.
-Realize, though, that physical gold and silver investments can be difficult to store.
-You need to store your items yourself, or you need pay a fee to have someone store it for you.
+Realize, though, that physical gold and silver investments can be challenging to store.
+You need to store your items yourself, or you need to pay a fee to have someone store it for you.
 And, just like everything else, if the price falls, you could lose money.